-Salam International was a proud sponsor of the QMMF's event Sealine Cross Country Rally.
+Salam International, as an active social contributor, was a proud sponsor of the QMMF's event Sealine Cross Country Rally.

 The only motorsport in which cars, motorbikes and quads all compete on the same track at the same time.
-Cross-country rallies are designed to be staged over a variety of terrain and are intended to prove the skills and endurance of competitors, and the reliability of their machines.
-The rally brought out five days of desert racing designed to test the driving, riding and especially the navigating skills over a total of 1600km of racing.
+Cross-country rallies are designed to be staged over a variety of terrain and intended to prove the skills and endurance of competitors, and the reliability of their machines.